Skip to content

 3. Virtualization is the foundation for elastic scaling, enabling reduced tail latency and increased throughput during high concurrency.

-IaaS has been developing for years, and CPU virtualization is almost perfect, but GPU is still used in mounting and calling physical devices way, which is obviously unreasonable.
+IaaS has been developing for years, and CPU virtualization is almost perfect, but GPU is still used in mounting physical devices way, which is obviously unreasonable.

 Can GPU virtualization be achieved?
 Yes, there are several solutions in the industry, and what are the problems?